shanecelis/bevy_minibuffer/README.md

 # TODO
 - [ ] Use a real cursor/selection highlight that doesn't [fail on wrap](https://discord.com/channels/691052431525675048/1305257817057398825/1305257817057398825).
-- [ ] Change the keyseq macros to use lower case.
+- [ ] Change the keyseq macros to use lower case, or use caps on mods like "Ctrl-C".
 - [ ] Copy-and-paste the color::View to create Minibuffer's own View.
 - [ ] Get off of unreleased dependencies.
 - [x] Re-write asky to be bevy native.